 Reflection on Luke 16:9-15 ~

-Jesus speaks to the poor and the poor of spirit as well as the rich and those rich in spirit.
+Jesus speaks to the poor and the poor of spirit and the rich and those rich in spirit.
 These are not necessarily synonymous.
-If you are poor or rich but generous with God’s gift to you of time, talent or treasures you are filled with Spirit.
-To be filled with Christ’s Spirit comes with serving the Lord as master.
-I have learned that to think rich people are not generous (or willing to be) creates a wall.
+If you are poor or rich but generous with God’s gifts of your time, talent, or treasures, you will be rich in spirit.
+To be rich in spirit comes with serving the Lord as master.
+I have previously learned that to think rich people are not generous or willing to be or have yet to consider the possibility created a wall around my thoughts.
 I know firsthand that to love requires an open heart.

 9 And I tell you, make friends for yourselves by means of dishonest wealth so that when it is gone, they may welcome you into the eternal homes.